The Best, Most Ground-Breaking Music Videos of 2022

 Denzel Curry brings a seriousness and lyrical depth to hip hop, and his excellent new album “Melt My Eyez See Your Future” explores new sonic terrain.
 His music video for “Walkin” is a perfect example of Denzel’s mature new sound laced with spiritualism and self-discovery.

-Fans are rejoicing the world over now that Kendrick Lamar has returned with his excellent new album “Mr. Morale and the Big Steppers”.
+Fans are rejoicing the world over now that Kendrick Lamar has returned with his excellent new album “Mr. Morale and the Big Steppers” in 2022.
 He recently released a potent music video for my favorite track on the album, “N95”.
 Watch below.

 Multi-genre musical innovator Combinator has announced the release of a robust new EP entitled “re//combinator” on June 17th.
 Prior to its release, he is giving us a taste of the new release via an Artificial Intelligence-fueled music video for lead single “Guest In Your Own Skin”.